sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 | 6                | Hall-Effect signal        |
 | 7                | --unused--                |

-Since we aren't depending on the HE sensor to get a signal, we swipe that pin and use the MegaSquirt ignition output.
+Since we don't depend on the HE sensor to get a signal, we swipe that pin and use the MegaSquirt ignition output.
 Again, MegaSquirt will condition the VR sin wave into the expected (Hall-effect) square wave.

 | Hall-Effect (HE) and MK1 ICM Pin | Function  |      | Hall-Effect (HE) and ICM Pin | Function               |
 | -------------------------------- | --------- | ---- | ---------------------------- | ---------------------- |